 Repeat 10 times

-- 50m freestyle, side stroke, or dolphin kick
+- 50-meter freestyle, side stroke or dolphin kick

-- Swim 500m cooldown with or without fins
+- Swim 500-meter cooldown with or without fins

-If at any time your feet, ankles, legs hurt, take the fins off and continue for 5-10 minutes without fins, then put them on again until they start to bother you again.
-Eventually, the pain will go away and you will build up the ability to swim for hours if you need to with fins.
+If your feet, ankles or legs hurt, take the fins off and continue for 5-10 minutes without fins, then put them on until they start to bother you again.
+Eventually, the pain will go away, and you will build up the ability to swim for hours, if needed, to with fins.